Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: A type theory for synthetic parametricity

 \begin{proof} Suppose that $A$ is $\MCl{\phi}$-modal; to show that $A$ is $\MOp{\phi}$-connected, it therefore suffices to show that $\MOp{\phi}\prn{\MCl{\phi}\prn{A}}\cong\ObjTerm{}$, which is to say that there is a unique morphism $\Mor{\phi}{\MCl{\phi}\prn{A}}$ given by the constructor $\Mor[*]{\phi}{\MCl{\phi}\prn{A}}$.
 This is clear using the induction principle of $\MCl{\phi}\prn{A}$, since the quotienting ensures that $\eta\prn{a} = *\prn{z}$ for any $a:A,z:\phi$.

 In the other direction, suppose that $A$ is $\MOp{\phi}$-connected; we must check that the unit constructor $\Mor{A}{\MCl{\phi}\prn{A}}$ is an isomorphism.
-We construct the inverse, as follows, noting that the $\MOp{\phi}$-connectedness of $A$ immediately induces a \emph{unique} morphism $\Mor{\phi}{A}$:
+We construct the inverse as follows, noting that the $\MOp{\phi}$-connectedness of $A$ immediately induces a \emph{unique} morphism $\Mor{\phi}{A}$:

-We see that $\Mor{\MCl{\phi}\prn{A}}{A}$ is a retraction of the unit, and it remains to check that it is a section; this follows immediately from the universal property (i.e.\ the $\eta$-law) of the pushout. \end{proof}
+We see that $\Mor{\MCl{\phi}\prn{A}}{A}$ is a retraction of the unit, and it remains to check that it is a section; this follows immediately from the universal property (\ie the $\eta$-law) of the pushout. \end{proof}